fdedinec/theater-subtitles/README.md

 The text to be displayed is read from a plain text file (UTF-8), with a trivial syntax (look at the examples above):

 - any line beginning with a hash sign is a comment (displayed in the terminal but not in the public screen -- this is useful e.g. for character names)
-- a group of lines to be displayed together begins with an unindented line, possibly followed by indented lines (i.e. lines beginning with space or tab)
+- a group of lines to be displayed together begins with an unindented line, possibly followed by indented lines (i.e. lines beginning with a space)
 - an empty line shows a blank screen to the public

 ## Configuration